Amy C. Foster: Early life and education

 Foster studied electrical engineering at the University at Buffalo.
 She moved to Cornell University for her graduate studies, where she worked with Michal Lipson.
 Her doctoral research looked at nonlinear optics in silicon waveguides.
-After earning her doctorate, Foster worked as a postdoctoral fellow at Johns Hopkins University.
+After earning her doctorate, Foster worked as a postdoctoral fellow at Cornell University.

 Research and career

 In 2010, Foster joined the faculty at Johns Hopkins University.
 Her research considers the development of silicon-based photonic devices for new technologies.
 For the encryption of data, Foster developed a nonlinear photonic crystalline disk with input and output waveguides.
 This device configuration allows for the reproducible scrambling of signals, which creates specific keys for various information inputs.
+She has received funding from numerous organizations including the Intelligience Advanced Research Projects Activity (IARPA), the National Science Foundation (NSF), Applied Physics Laboratory (APL), and the Defense Advanced Research Projects Agency (DARPA).

 Such devices are almost impossible to clone, and reliably generate a large number of keys for the secure transmission of data.
 Foster has served as an Associate Editor of Optics Express since 2016 and was appointed The Optical Society Siegman International Summer School lecturer in 2018.